Now is the time to join the League of Innovative Schools.

 - National Thought Leadership: Recognition as a forward-thinking leader in the education field

-- Professional Development: Opportunities and access to processes, resources, credentials, and events to expand knowledge and advance outcomes in their communities
+- Professional Development: Opportunities and access to processes, resources, credentials, and events to expand knowledge and advance outcomes

 League member superintendents commit to: